Karen Frances McCarthy: Reception

 The book was described by Academy Award® Nominee Juanita Wilson as "A gripping modern love story that transcends all boundaries."
 Peabody Award winner Alexandra Lipsitz was quoted as saying, "Her experiences made me believe in things I never thought I could believe in."
 Susan Shapiro, New York Times bestselling author of Unhooked & Byline Bible, wrote "It's a fascinating transformational journey that challenges all our assumptions about death."
 Author Jennifer Belle wrote, "A news reporter and former diehard skeptic, McCarthy gives us an entertaining, impeccably researched, and brilliantly written page-turner about continuing love after life, that will move, amaze, and provide deep comfort with its glorious, inspiring, and deafening ring of truth."

 It also received favorable praise from Tricia J. Robertson, former President of the Society for Psychical Research, Minister David R Bruton MBA, President Spiritualists' National Union & Principal of the Arthur Findlay College, Nancy Eubel, former co-executive director of Association for Research and Enlightenment, and Victor and Wendy Zammit, co-authors of A Lawyer Presents the Evidence for the Afterlife.

-Mediumship
+Spiritualism

 After the transformation she experienced in 2010 after the death of her fiancé, the events described in Till Death Don't Us Part, and the revivification of an early childhood paranormal ability, McCarthy became an advocate of the ethical practice and healing potential of mediumship.
-She underwent years of intensive training at Arthur Findlay College, a school of Spiritualism and the psychic sciences.
-She holds three awards, Certificates of Recognition, in mediumship, spiritual healing and public speaking from its governing body, the Spiritualist National Union.
+She underwent years of intensive training at Arthur Findlay College, a school of Spiritualism.
+She holds three awards, Certificates of Recognition from its governing body, the Spiritualist National Union.

-She has a private mediumship practice based between New York and Dublin.
-She continues to write about spirituality, bereavement, and metaphysical issues She offers private sessions in mediumship and healing to clients around the world, and she teaches mediumship development, healing, and inspirational writing with the Edgar Cayce Center of New York, Inner Spiritual Center, Montclair Metaphysical Center, and mentors students privately.
+She has a private grief and spiritual mentoring practice based between New York and Dublin.
+She continues to write about spirituality, bereavement, and metaphysical issues She offers private consultations to clients around the world, and she teaches subjects, including consciousness theory, mysticism, and contemplative writing with The Shift Network, The Arthur Conan Doyle Cantre, the Edgar Cayce Center of New York, One Spirit Learning Alliance, and Humanity's Team.